codinasion-archive/codinasion-programme/contributing/types-of-contributions.md

 # Types of contributions

 You can contribute to the Codinasion content in several ways.
-This repo is a place to discuss and collaborate on codinasion.web.app Our small, but mighty :muscle: codinasion team is maintaining this repo, to preserve our bandwidth.
+This repo is a place to discuss and collaborate on codinasion.vercel.app Our small, but mighty :muscle: codinasion team is maintaining this repo, to preserve our bandwidth.
 Off topic conversations will be closed.

 ### :question: Questions